 Man accidentally swallows AirPod while sleeping, but still magically worked in his stomach.
-An x-ray confirmed that the AirPod was still in man’s stomach and was passing through his digestive system.
-He was told that surgery would be an alternative plan, if the situation doesn’t get resolve naturally.
+An x-ray confirmed that the AirPod was still in the man’s stomach and was passing through his digestive system.
+He was told that surgery would be an alternative plan if the situation doesn’t get resolve naturally.

 In an unusual event last week, a man accidentally swallowed Apple’s wireless AirPods while sleeping and those still worked in his stomach.
 According to The Daily Mail report (via 9to5mac), a Taiwanese man, Ben Hsu, reported that he swallowed his AirPod wireless headphones accidentally while he was asleep and was unable to find one of them when he woke up.

 “The battery was still at 41 percent!
 It was incredible,” Ben said.
 He called his experience with the Apple product “magical”.

 As crazy as it sounds, one can appreciate Apple for the quality of its products.
 Having said that, the situation could have gone worse, as these come with an inbuilt battery and could have exploded in his stomach.
 Apple AirPods are not waterproof and the company advises users to keep them away from liquids.